zeroIndex0/gitTest/README.md

-Testing out git
+###Testing out git

-One thing that could help when pushing things using git is the command -c, followed by http.sslVerify=false.
+One thing that could help when pushing code using git is the command -c, followed by http.sslVerify=false.
 This will disable ssl verification for a single git command.
 I cannot say for certain about the security behind using this, but for someone first starting to wrap their head around git, it helps to push out a few things without